USask-BINFO/SV-JIM/README.md

 # SV-JIM

 ## Description
-Multi-stage SnakeMake pipeline/workflow using python and BASH scripts for Structural Variant (SV) calling with multiple third-party long-read and assembly alignment-based
+Multi-stage Snakemake pipeline that combines python and BASH scripts for Structural Variant (SV) calling with multiple third-party long-read and assembly alignment-based
 SV calling tools.
-Further, this pipeline performs evaluation of all SV results produced based on consensus between tool output using both the Jacccard index measure and Truvari.
+In addition, this pipeline evaluates all SV results produced based on their consistency with other tools using the Jacccard index measure and Truvari.
-This workflow produces a comprehensive evidence-based SV result set to aid SV studies that require well-supported results.
+This workflow simplifies the generation of a comprehensive evidence-based SV result set and to aid SV studies that require well-supported SV results.

   - **Status**:  Version 1.0.2 - [CHANGELOG](CHANGELOG.md).
-  - Describe what sets this apart from related-projects.
-Linking to another doc or page is OK if this can't be expressed in a sentence or two.

 ## Supported formats

-SV-JIM requires genome assemblies for a reference and query sample in FASTA format and a set of long-reads from the query sample in FASTQ format.
+SV-JIM requires genome assemblies from both a reference and query sample in FASTA format and a long-reads FASTQ file containing reads that belongs to query sample.
-The input genome assembly files must be pre-downloaded by the user and either placed in the `Workflow/Genomes/` folder in the provided workflow directories or the path information for there location must be updated in the configuration file prior to execution.
+The input genome assembly files must be pre-downloaded by the user and the path information must be updated in the configuration file prior to execution.
+Similarly, the read file can also be provided before execution; however, the pipeline also supports prefetching read data with SRATools based on the accession information added to the config file.

-After execution, SV-JIM produces multiple SV result files in Variant Call Format (VCF)
+After execution, SV-JIM produces multiple SV result files in Variant Call Format (VCF), including the original outputs, intersections for specific tool combinations, and aggregated SV results on the basis of minimum supporting callers (Ex: minTwo or minThree).

-Similarly, the read data can be downloaded in advance and placed in the `Workflow_Outputs/Long_Reads` directory; however, SV-JIM can also execute an SRA Tools prefetch command if provided with only the long-read data's accession number from NCBI.

 ## Dependencies

-SV-JIM is a SnakeMake pipeline that utilizes multiple third party software tools.
+SV-JIM is a Snakemake pipeline that utilizes multiple third party software tools.
 Many of these tools are installable as conda package so the pipeline includes a conda configuration file for user convenience.

-The full list of required software is provided below and includes version information for software versions used during testing:
+The full list of required software is provided below and includes version information for the software versions that were used during testing:

 #### Dependencies installed through the provided conda configuration file